 Prior to joining the firm in 2009, Michael was Law Clerk to the Honourable Justice Marshall Rothstein of the Supreme Court of Canada.
-In this role, Michael assisted Justice Rothstein with a number of leading cases in varied fields of law.
-While at Dalhousie Law School, he received the University Medal in Law, in addition to numerous other academic and advocacy prizes.
+He was the gold medalist at Dalhousie Law School and received numerous academic and advocacy prizes.

 - Dalhousie Law School, LL.B., 2008